 We measure something so abstract as time in days, months and years as is easier for us to shape it.
 2020 was no ordinary “year”, not in perception or in facts.
-So I was reflecting and looked back as the year started with work, events and small trips.
+So I was reflecting and looked back.
 Winter had lights and music in Berlin.
 After that, Spring was marked by uncertainty.
 Summer was sunnier and bohemian in Hamburg, Prague and Munich, and Fall was emotional.Continue reading “A year in the life”

 Heading West today to Timișoara, the 3rd largest city of Romania.
 Still left to explore in this part of the country.
 Near the borders with Serbia and Hungary, Timisoara is beautiful and full of surprises.
 For generations, Romanians have lives here alongside Serbs, Germans, Croats or Hungarians.
 The city was chosen as the 2023 European Capital of culture and is truly a touristic destination.Continue reading “Amazing Timișoara in 24 hours”

 Three recommendations with love, from the heart of Transylvania and one cliché, as usual.
 The historic region is synonym with mystery, but travelers must look past Dracula to discover it properly.
 It has much to offer, from nature, adventure, mountains, fortified cities, Saxon villages and yes, appropriately spooky castles.Continue reading “Visit Transylvania”

 As we are wrapping the year 2019 and a decade, I was reflecting these days at what I have achieved & what I have learned.
 In 2019, this online travel journal was opened.
 And I had a new start in Berlin.Continue reading “My Year 2019”

 Hometown and first love.
 I wrote about many trips and my life in Germany & Belgium, but writing about my home city proved to be more difficult than I thought.
 Maybe because I don’t live there for many years, the touchable memories mixed with my imagination.